 All you need is a board and some dunes.
 And as Peru’s desert is around half the size of Japan (approximately 180.000 km²), there are quite some of them!

 - Huacachina.
-This is the most popular option, as the Huacachina Oasis attracts large tourist masses every year.
+The Huacachina tour is the most popular option, as the Huacachina Oasis attracts large tourist masses every year.

 - Chilca (Lima).
-This sandboarding tour is close to Lima and not well known yet.
+This sandboarding tour in Lima is around 1h away and is not well known yet.

 - Morón Oasis.
 The Morón lagoon is a beautiful natural lagoon, without any tourist facilities around.

-Even if Huacachina, Paracas and the Morón Oasis are the more famous spots to do Sandboarding, they all have 2 disadvantages:
+Even if Huacachina, Paracas and the Morón Oasis are the more famous spots to do Sandboarding, they all have 2 disadvantages if you’re short on time:

 - They are around 4 hours away from Lima.
-Thus, if you have to catch a flight in the afternoon or if you don’t want to waste time sitting in a bus, these aren’t suitable options for you.
+Thus, if you have to catch a flight in the afternoon or if you don’t want to sit in a bus for hours, these aren’t suitable options for you.

 - It’s not “real” Sandboarding as the equipment is not professional.
 You slide down the dunes sitting or lying on it.